pip-services/pip-services-docs/content/en/python/sqlserver/connect/sqlserver_connection_resolver.md

     Helper class that resolves SQLServer connection and credential parameters, validates them and generates a connection URI.

-    It is able to process multiple connections to PostgreSQL cluster nodes.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IConfigurable](../../../commons/config/iconfigurable),